Fort Valley, GA: Is Your Property Tax Assessment Too High? (2026)

 Fort Valley is the Peach County seat, home to Fort Valley State University and about 8,900 residents.
 With a median home value around $127,000 -- nearly 39% below the county figure -- your assessment should clearly reflect the local market, not the county's higher average.

-How Much Can You Save in Fort Valley?
+How much can you save in Fort Valley?

 Based on a combined tax rate of 2.669%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Fort Valley home ($127,100 down by $12,710) would save approximately $136 per year - or $408 over three years with the 299c freeze.
+A 10% reduction on the median Fort Valley home ($127,100 down by $12,710) would save approximately $136 per year, or $408 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Fort Valley is $1,380, based on Census ACS 2024 data.
+The median annual property tax bill in Fort Valley is $1,380.
 Using Peach County's millage rate of 2.669%, the computed tax on the median home ($127,100) is approximately $1,356.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Fort Valley property tax?